Top 10 British birds to spot in your garden over the Big Garden Birdwatch 2026

 With the Big Garden Birdwatch just around the corner, we recommend the top 10 garden birds to spot this year

 The Big Garden Birdwatch has highlighted the successes and declines of garden birds since it started in 1979.
-It alerted the RSPB to declining song thrush numbers, which are down 81 per cent since the first count.
-In contrast, the count has shown an increase in wood pigeons, magpies and collared doves in this time.
+It alerted the RSPB to declining song thrush numbers, which are down 83 per cent since the first count.
+The RSPB now reports that we have lost 38 million birds from UK skies in the last 60 years.

 We've rounded up the most common British garden birds that you can look out for while taking part in the Big Garden Birdwatch this year.